 Build your connections

 While we need to foster positive and skillful communication with our sweetheart, they cannot meet all of our needs (as we cannot meet all of theirs).
-We need to have others in our support circle to turn to for that empathy and understanding.
+We need to have others in our support circle to turn to for additional empathy and understanding.

 Be creative!
 Unfortunately, in our current reality of social distancing, our access to many of our old support systems has evaporated such as social activities or participating in faith-based communities.
 Facetime, Zoom, Skype: these are all ways we can connect with people we love.
+Use them.

 Stress is as much physical as it is emotional.
 Good nutrition, ample sleep, hydration and regular exercise fortifies the body to adapt to stress, thus reducing the toll of emotions like anxiety or depression (which is so easy to fall into right now.)

 Search out free classes online for mindfulness, yoga, pilates.
 Spiritual practices like prayer or meditation can also help people build connections and restore hope.
 10 minutes a day is a perfect start and indeed makes a difference.

 Rediscover (reinvent) your purpose